 Over 3% of the population exceeds the NIH daily tolerable upper intake level (UL) of 4000 IU,[2] above which level the risk of toxic effects increases.[167][166]

 Fuck off!
-We have already established there is no toxicity for any dosage under 40 fucking thousand, so why keep pretending that these tiny amounts are suddenly dangerous?!
+We have already established that there is no toxicity for any dosage under 40 fucking thousand, so why keep pretending that these tiny amounts are suddenly dangerous?!
 [167] (archive) (MozArchive), by the way, provides no support for 4000 IU being harmful in any way:

 In this case, an intake value of 10,000 IU/day reflects a NOAEL.
 This NOAEL is initially adjusted for uncertainty to establish a UL of 4,000 IU/day, as described below..

-NOAEL = The highest intake (or experimental dose) of a nutrient at which no adverse effect has been observed.
+.
 Meaning, they admit that 10000 isn't toxic.
 They then literally use the "muh uncertainty" excuse to set the maximum recommended Vit D intake at 4000 IU per day.
 But that has nothing whatsoever to do with proven toxicity (which they admit only starts at 10000+; which is also wrong but more acceptable).
-And yet, Wikipedia tries to use this source to support the claim that 4000 IU is toxic - violating All quotations [...] again.
-They've also dreamed up this absolute insanity:
+And yet, Wikipedia tries to use this source to support the claim that 4000 IU is toxic

-Vitamin D overdose causes hypercalcemia, which is a strong indication of vitamin D toxicity – this can be noted with an increase in urination and thirst.
+vitamin D overdose causes hypercalcemia, which is a strong indication of vitamin D toxicity – this can be noted with an increase in urination and thirst.
 If hypercalcemia is not treated, it results in excess deposits of calcium in soft tissues and organs such as the kidneys, liver, and heart, resulting in pain and organ damage.[24][29][168]

 Other symptoms of vitamin D toxicity include intellectual disability in young children, abnormal bone growth and formation, diarrhea, irritability, weight loss, and severe depression.[24][168]

-Nowhere in [24] (local) is there a single word about any of those alleged horrible effects (hey, another violation of All quotations [...]).
+).
 Somehow in their craftiness, Wiki has made [24] seem like an anti-Vit D paper, when it's anything but.
-In fact, the entire paper is about preventing effects of Vitamin D deficiency such as the depression which Wiki claims is caused by...
-Vitamin D excess!
+In fact, the entire paper is about preventing effects of vitamin D deficiency such as the depression which Wiki claims is caused by... vitamin D excess!
 Quite the reversal of reality that is standard for the Ministry.
 I wonder if it's some kind of a game, trying to find the most pro-Vit D paper and seeing how they can make it appear to support their insane anti-health agenda.
-These quotes from [24] will certainly never appear inside the Wikipedia hit piece:
+These quotes from [24] will certainly never find their way inside the Wikipedia hit piece:

-For 10,366 children in Finland who were given 2000 IU of vitamin D3 per day during their first year of life and were followed for 31 years, the risk of type 1 diabetes was reduced by approximately 80% (relative risk, 0.22; 95% CI, 0.05 to 0.89).
-75
+For 10,366 children in Finland who were given 2000 IU of vitamin D3 per day during their first year of life and were followed for 31 years, the risk of type 1 diabetes was reduced by approximately 80% (relative risk, 0.22; 95% CI, 0.05 to 0.89)

-Another source cited to support their toxicity bullshit is [158] (archive), which is quoted as such:
+bullshit is [158] (archive), which is quoted as such:

 The main symptoms of vitamin D overdose are hypercalcemia including anorexia, nausea, and vomiting.
 These may be followed by polyuria, polydipsia, weakness, insomnia, nervousness, pruritus and ultimately kidney failure.
 Furthermore, proteinuria, urinary casts, azotemia, and metastatic calcification (especially in the kidneys) may develop.[158]

 The source itself just repeats the claim, without proving any of those scary side effects.
 Pathetic.
-The other sources ([29] and [168]) for the alleged destruction caused by Vitamin D are 600+ page books, which I'm sorry, but I'm not going to read (and I doubt the Wiki editors did, either).
+The other sources ([29] and [168]) for the alleged destruction caused by vitamin D are 600+ page books, which I'm sorry, but I'm not going to read (and I doubt the Wiki editors have, either).
 At least bring the actual quotations that you think prove your claims.
-Organ (or any) damage from Vitamin D is obviously just pure imagination on the Ministry's part.
+Organ (or any) damage from vitamin D is obviously just pure imagination on the Ministry's part.
 And it has a very clear goal - to get you to avoid the one crucial nutrient your body craves, so that you get sick and dependent on the medical industry, which will only "manage" your disease and never cure, and get rich off you and millions of similar people.
-To really hammer the point that Vitamin D toxicity is a complete illusion, check this (archive) (MozArchive):
+To really hammer the point that vitamin D toxicity is a complete illusion, check this (archive) (MozArchive):

-In fact, in East Germany between the 1940's and 1960's, children would ROUTINELY get 6 doses of 600,000 IU's of Vitamin D between birth and 18 months old.
+In fact, in East Germany between the 1940's and 1960's, children would ROUTINELY get 6 doses of 600,000 IU's of vitamin D between birth and 18 months old.

-A study called Intermittent High Dose Vitamin D During Infancy questioning this practice's safety noted that, while many of the children developed transient high levels of blood calcium levels, "...all the infants appeared healthy and repeated inquiries... have failed to identify clinical vitamin d toxicity as a result of the prophylactic program...".
+A study called Intermittent High Dose vitamin D During Infancy questioning this practice's safety noted that, while many of the children developed transient high levels of blood calcium levels, "...all the infants appeared healthy and repeated inquiries... have failed to identify clinical vitamin d toxicity as a result of the prophylactic program...".

 Boom.
 Myth sent into space.
-I'm going to swallow some 10K units of Vit D to celebrate :D. The reality is, you can barely find any supplement out there that is safer than Vitamin D; I'd wager that one doesn't exist.
+I'm going to swallow some 10K units of Vit D to celebrate :D. The reality is, you can barely find any supplement out there that is safer than vitamin D; I'd wager that one doesn't exist.
 All the fearmongers can come up with as a possible danger is hypercalcemia, and then try to connect that to actual side effects by pure imagination.
 Yet even that fails (archive) (MozArchive):

 Each ampule contained 600,000 IU of vitamin D; therefore, the boy received a total of 2,400,000 IU over 4 days.
 The patient's hypercalcemia persisted for 14 days and was complicated by persistent hypertension.
 No renal, cardiac, or neurologic complications were noted.